Serendipity2-0/hakuna-matata/docs/trademandoc/Projects/trademanV1/OnboardingGuide.md

 Thank you for choosing TradeMan.

-2.Withdraw of funds confirmation message 👇(Send below message to our clients whenever they needs funds withdrawal)
+2.**Withdraw of funds confirmation message 👇**(Send below message to our clients whenever they needs funds withdrawal)

 This is to confirm that your recent withdrawal request of [Amount] has been successfully processed.
 The funds have been debited from your trading account, and your updated account balance is [Updated Balance].